 It is not uncommon for patients to get dental crowns to complete a dental bridge.
 According to WebMD, bridges fill in the gap left behind by a missing tooth.
 If a patient has a single missing tooth, dentists may restore it by creating a dental appliance that anchors to the two adjacent teeth.
 The dentist must reshape the two abutment teeth to secure the dental bridge.
 Reshaping these teeth involves removing much of the enamel.
 The abutment teeth are topped with dental crowns which attach to the new artificial tooth that makes up the middle piece of the bridge.

 “The dentist must reshape the two abutment teeth to secure the dental bridge.”

 Some patients may choose dental crowns to avoid further damage or decay to an existing tooth or to maintain an aesthetically pleasing smile.
 Crowns can also help prevent tooth loss that could lead to additional oral health problems and more expensive dental work.
 Additionally, patients may find crowns help them maintain a normal bite and keep the teeth from shifting.

 “Crowns also help prevent tooth loss that could lead to additional oral health problems and more expensive dental work.”

-Check out what others are saying about our dental crown and bridges on Yelp: Dental Crowns and Dental Bridges Plano
+Check out what others are saying about our dental services on Yelp: Dental Crowns and Dental Bridges in Plano, TX

 Questions Answered on This Page